Fairblock/docs/docs/running-a-node/share_generation_api.md

 The Share Generation API is currently responsible for performing the verifiable secret sharing for keyshares.
 Keyshares will be rotated every `N` blocks meaning that the master public key (used for encrypting transactions), keyshares and keyshare commitments (used for submitting to `fairyring`) will be different every round.
-The keyshares stored on the server are encrypted with public key of registered validators.
+The keyshares stored on the server are encrypted with the public key of registered validators.
 The master public key will be submitted to `fairyring` (along with keyshare commitments and number of validators) at the beginning of every round.

 This tutorial explains how to interact with our Share Generation API.